music-encoding/music-encoding.github.io/community/community-contacts.md

 MEI has a Slack channel that is used for discussion, questions, announcements, and collaboration, [https://music-encoding.slack.com](https://music-encoding.slack.com).

-To join, please fill in our [Slack Invitation Form](https://goo.gl/forms/cDWLuDgicFjXSENi2) and you will receive an invitation.
+To join, please follow [this link](https://join.slack.com/t/music-encoding/shared_invite/zt-4zgx6zbq-2jEjDiUT7ym3dygTaY8C0g).

 Slack has [clients](https://slack.com/) for Mac, PC, Linux, and mobile devices, and may be used via any web browser.